NCH-Data-Science/time.table/README.md

 # Create a time table template

 this specifics the start & end times of each IDs table.
-This template will be the scaffold in which variables will be added to a timetable.
+This template will be the scaffold in which variables will be added to a time table.

 ``` r